 The Singapore Airlines brand has been instrumental for the airline from the early start.
 It serves as one of the leading brand cases from Asia for other established brands as well as any aspiring brand.
 The Singapore Airlines brand is unique in the sense that the boardroom takes dedicated leadership of the brand strategy unlike many other Asian companies.

-A case in point for such leadership is that Singapore Airlines was ranked 18th in the 2014 list of Fortune’s “World’s most admired companies”.
-It was the only Singapore-based brand and the highest-ranked Asian company.
+A case in point for such leadership is that Singapore Airlines was ranked was ranked 28th in the 2020 list of Fortune’s “World’s most admired companies”.
+It was the only South East Asian-based brand and the highest-ranked Asian company.
 It was also awarded Best Airline for the 28th consecutive year and Best Frequent Flyer Programme at the 2019 Business Traveller Asia-Pacific Awards in September 2019, and consecutively awarded Best Airline in the World by TripAdvisor in 2018 and 2019.

 Furthermore, Singapore Airlines was Asia’s first and the world’s third airline that has been accredited by IATA (International Air Transport Association) with the IOSA (IATA Operations Safety Audit).

 The maiden flight of Malayan Airways Limited (MAL) took off from Kallang Airport in Singapore to Kuala Lumpur, Ipoh and Penang on 1 May 1947.

 In 1966, the Governments of Malaysia and Singapore acquired a joint majority control of the company and the airline changed its name from MAL to Malaysia-Singapore Airlines (MSA) in the following year.

 In 1968, French couturier Pierre Balmain designed the legendary sarong kebaya uniform for MSA stewardesses, made with traditional Asian batik design and created to represent Malayan culture and hospitality.